Alsace: The term "Alsatia"

 "Alsatia", the Latin form of Alsace's name, entered the English language as "a lawless place" or "a place under no jurisdiction" prior to the 17th century as a reflection of the British perception of the region at that time.
 It was used into the 20th century as a term for a ramshackle marketplace, "protected by ancient custom and the independence of their patrons".
 The word is still in use in the 21st century among the English and Australian judiciaries to describe a place where the law cannot reach: "In setting up the Serious Organised Crime Agency, the state has set out to create an Alsatia – a region of executive action free of judicial oversight," Lord Justice Sedley in UMBS v SOCA 2007.

 Derived from the above, "Alsatia" was historically a cant term for the area near Whitefriars, London, which was for a long time a sanctuary.
 It is first known in print in the title of The Squire of Alsatia, a 1688 play written by Thomas Shadwell.

 Economy

 According to the Institut National de la Statistique et des Études Économiques (INSEE), Alsace had a gross domestic product of 44.3 billion euros in 2002.
-With a GDP per capita of €24,804, it was the second-place région of France, losing only to Île-de-France.
-68% of its jobs are in the services; 25% are in industry, making Alsace one of France's most industrialised régions.
+With a GDP per capita of €24,804, it is the second région of France, after only Île-de-France, and 68% of Alsatian jobs are in the services, and 25% are in industry, which makes Alsace one of France's most industrialised régions.

 Alsace is a région of varied economic activity, including: